KaiFig/Unit_3/Project/read_me.md

         else:
             self.ids.year.error = True
 ```
-**Fig x** This shows the function for adding user inputs to the database.
+**Fig 9** This shows the function for adding user inputs to the database.

 The user first inputs the information into different text boxes in the GUI then presses the submit button.
 When the submit button is pressed it calls this function.
 It first gets the user data through each text box, referencing their ids to get the information.
 Then the information is checked to make sure it is not empty (in another function).
 After this the date is validated.